berislav-vidakovic/GamesJ/docs/EndpointsREST.md

   ```

 - Error
-  - Missing board, name and/or solution in Request - HttpStatus.BAD_REQUEST (400)
+  - Missing board and/or solution in Request - HttpStatus.BAD_REQUEST (400)
   - Board not found in DB - HttpStatus.NOT_FOUND (404)
     ```js
     { error }